zg3/getting-and-cleaning-data-project/README.md

 ##Getting and Cleaning Data - Course Project
-This repository hosts course-project files submitted for the Getting and Cleaning Data course on Coursera.
+This repository hosts project files submitted for the Getting and Cleaning Data course on Coursera.
 The purpose of the project is to demonstrate the student's ability to collect, work with, and clean a dataset.

 ####Source data used for the project: